Provides a standard interface for composing and sending SMS or MMS messages.

 messageComposeDelegate property.
 The delegate is responsible for dismissing the composition interface later.
 The delegate object must conform to the

-The mail compose view controller is not dismissed automatically.
-When the user taps the buttons to send the email or cancel the interface, the mail compose view controller calls the
+The message compose view controller is not dismissed automatically.
+When the user taps the buttons to send the message or cancel the interface, the message compose view controller calls the

 For more information on how to present and dismiss view controllers, see View Controller Programming Guide for iOS.